Food Justice

 Sliding Scale Program Information

 Food justice is one of the three pillars of the Phillies Bridge Farm Project’s mission.
-We believe that everyone has a right to fresh, healthy, nutritious food.
-Over 40 million people in the United States suffer from food insecurity, a lack of consistent access to the nutritious food necessary for a healthy life.
-Almost 18,000 people in Ulster County are food insecure(1).
+We believe that all people have a right to local produce that is healthy and delicious.
+The need for accessible fresh produce has never been greater: in 2022, 44.2 million people in the United States suffer from food insecurity, a lack of consistent access to the nutritious food necessary for a healthy life (1).
+In 2021, around 21,954 people living in Ulster County (12%) experienced food insecurity (2).

 Courtesy of The Art Effect, Community Foundations, and Forge Media for the Community Foundations of the Hudson Valley.